Paul Receives More Endorsements Hours After Boos at Myrtle Beach Debate

 He also said he would make large or deep cuts in the military budget, and said there was a difference between the military spending and a strong national defense.

-A new poll released Tuesday from Monmouth University shows Romney with an 11-point lead, earning 33 percent among likely voters while Paul earned 12 percent.
+A released Tuesday from Monmouth University shows Romney with an 11-point lead, earning 33 percent among likely voters while Paul earned 12 percent.
 Paul and Rick Santorum, who earned 14 percent, are competing for third place.

 Last Friday, a Public Policy poll had Paul at 15 percent, gaining 6 points to move him into third place.